reactgraphqlacademy/graphql-api-training/README.md

 ## Learning objectives

-- Learn how to create GraphQL schemas that are flexible and adapt to change- Understand the tradeoffs of most common GraphQL design patterns
+- Learn how to create GraphQL schemas that are flexible and adapt to change
+- Understand the tradeoffs of most common GraphQL design patterns

 ## Exercise part 1